kcyam/osu_Tourney_the_world/README.txt

 This is version .01 of this program.
 There will be more quality of life fixes such as sorting matches through pp, rank, date, etc. If a new version is available, move your .db file to the newer version to keep your data.

+To-do:
+	add a delete button to the tables (I made mistakes on my inputs) "Matches Played" is a misnomer when you add teams of players, will change soon Add a sorting in the flags

 Since this uses osu!'s API to fetch current data, it is currently not possible to type restricted players.
 I may loosen this in the future, but do you really want to add banned players into your list?